afiodorov/afiodorov.github.io/_posts/2015-12-04-terry-replies.md

 So one way to measure G is by distributing an IQ test.
 The role and value of IQ tests is the fact that people who do well on them *tend to* do well on other tasks, such as mathematics.
 Bear in mind, we are talking about a correlation, which is not *1.0*.
-The are and will be people who are not so good at maths yet score high on the IQ test for various reasons.
+There are and will be people who are not so good at maths yet score high on the IQ test for various reasons.

 ----